The basic gear you need for packrafting adventures so you don’t end up as above, or simply just inconvenienced and wet

 4. Wet shoes

-I’m on my second pair of Teva Omniums (left) which are pretty good do-it-all wet shoes that are OK for walking too.
+I’m on my second pair of Teva Omniums (left) which are do-it-all wet shoes that are OK for walking too.
 If trekking the wilderness for days with a full pack over rough terrain, you’re better off with proper lace up trail shoes or boots, but bear in mind that anything with a breathable membrane takes ages to dry once soaked inside out.
 I use membrane-free desert boots.
 SealSkin socks are another solution, while they last.
 More here.

 Cheap alternative: Old trainers or Crocs.